 In 2012, 29 50p coins were released to commemorate the London Olympics and millions rose to the challenge of collecting them all.
 For many, this marked the start of their interest in coins.

 The Royal Mint now estimates that as many as 75% of the Olympic 50p coins have been removed from circulation by collectors, which is a testament to their popularity.

 The coin’s obverse features a swimmer with the Team GB logo, the Olympic rings and the inscription ‘TEAM GB’.
-Designed by Tim Sharp, the coin has been officially endorsed by Team GB and celebrates the spirit of British Olympians – a must have for all Olympic 50p Collectors.
+Designed by Tim Sharp, the coin was officially endorsed by Team GB and celebrates the spirit of British Olympians.

 But, now as the 2021 UK Team GB 50p coin takes centre stage, I’m sure the coin collecting community will be sent into a frenzy once more, with demand for this coin already being high.

 Since the opening of the modern Olympics in 1896, the international sports competition has only been cancelled three times: once during World War I and twice in World War II.

 The COVID-19 outbreak is the only non-militant threat to have disrupted the Olympic Games during peacetime.

 This 50p marks not only Team GB’s participation in one of the most renowned sporting events worldwide, but also the impact the past year has had on centuries worth of tradition.

 With the significance of this year’s Games playing a key part in the interest for this coin, we’re certain coin collectors and sporting fans alike will be eager to add the 2021 UK Team GB 50p to their collections.

 Will you be adding this brand new dual-dated 2021 UK Team GB 50p to your collection?
 Let us know in the comments below!